 We define a “SPARK Analyzer” to be a tool that implements the various forms of static analysis required by the SPARK language definition.
 Without a SPARK Analyzer, a program cannot reasonably be claimed to be SPARK at all, much in the same way as a compiler checks the static semantic rules of a standard programming language.

 In SPARK, certain forms of analysis are mandatory – they are required to be implemented and programs must pass these checks to be valid SPARK.
 Examples of mandatory analyses are

 Enforcement of the SPARK language subset.

+Verification of the absence of aliasing.

+Verification of the absence of function side-effects.

+Verification that every variable is initialized before use.

+Verification of the absence of undefined or erroneous behaviour.

+Verification that there is no dependence on unspecified behaviour.

+Verification of the absence of “runtime errors” that would normally raise a predefined exception in Ada, such as buffer overflow, division-by-zero, and arithmetic overflow.

 Some analyses are said to be optional – a user may choose to enable these additional analyses at their discretion.
 The most notable example of an optional analysis in SPARK is the generation and proof of verification conditions for user-defined contracts.
 Sometimes default SPARK proofs will be assisted by adding contracts such as type invariants, assertions, loop invariants and subprogram preconditions and postconditions.
 Optional analyses may provide greater depth of analysis, protection from additional vulnerabilities, and functional proofs of correctness.

 Failure modes for static analysis

 Unlike a language compiler, a user can always choose not to run a static analysis tool.
 Therefore, there are two modes of failure that apply to all vulnerabilities:

 The user fails to apply the appropriate static analysis tool to their code.